Nepalgunj: Sports

 Cricket and association football are the two most popular sports in Nepalgunj.
 Most of the city's big sports tournaments are held in the city's football stadium and gymnasium.
 As of September 2011, an international cricket stadium is under construction in Kohalpur.

 Media

-Two cinema halls, Laxmi hall and QFX Bageshwori, can be found in Nepalgunj.
+Radio Bageshwori, 94.6 MHz, is the first commercial radio station established in western part of Nepal which is also a household name in Nepalgunj,Banke has been a pillar of the community for nearly two decades.
+Established in 2004, on October 12th, the radio station boasts a long and rich history of providing informative, educational, and entertaining programs to the people of Nepalgunj and surrounding areas.

 The city also has several community radio stations: